How AI Is Validating Osteopathic Manipulative Medicine in 2026

 AOF Project Future: A New Research Infrastructure

-Translated out of foundation-speak: the profession is finally building the machinery to generate the outcomes data that skeptics have demanded for thirty years.
+In plain terms, the profession is finally building the machinery to generate the outcomes data that skeptics have demanded for thirty years.

 Why This Matters at the Practice Level